msftrobiro/SAPonAzure/temp_sap_systems/readme.md

 - use azure private dns instead of ugly host file
 - change nfs server to Azure Files NFS once released (or just use SMB until then?)
 - add some sample NSG rules
-- need to fix screen, doesn't work as intended
 - ... more things I forget right now